 This western state is a major tourist destination for outdoor recreation due to its vast mountains and lakes including Zion National Park and Bryce Canyon.
 Its capital city, Salt Lake City, is a center of transportation, technology and research – and is the headquarters of The Church of Jesus Christ of Latter-day Saints.

 Despite all Utah has to offer residents and tourists alike, there remains one attribute that it hopes to improve upon: nearly a quarter of the state’s young people are overweight or obese, putting them at risk for serious health problems.

 Thanks to support from the Robert Wood Johnson Foundation, the Alliance for a Healthier Generation is working with communities throughout the state to make it easier for kids to lead healthier lives.

 Our Work in Utah

 In Utah, we’re making it easier for kids to develop healthy habits.

-We’ve also made it easier for nearly 2,000 youth in 23 out-of-school time programs to eat right and move more through our Healthy Out-of-School Time Initiative.
+We’ve also made it easier for over 2,000 youth in 24 out-of-school time programs to eat right and move more through our Healthy Out-of-School Time Initiative.